-Local SEO marketing campaigns focus on bringing in the person down the street to your small business when they may have chosen to go elsewhere, but since you have a site with a local SEO strategy, they were able to find your business quickly and map your location.
+Local SEM marketing campaigns focus on bringing in the person down the street to your small business when they may have chosen to go elsewhere, but since you have a site with a local SEO strategy, they were able to find your business quickly and map your location.
 By partnering up high value keywords with locations in your market and creating marketing strategies that target local directories, you’re in a better position to bring people into your store today.

 Include Map Listings with Correct Landing Pages

 Another aspect that improves ranking is placing a link to the right landing page on a map location.
 People want to be able to conduct all the research possible online before taking the next step.
 You should always be thinking of the user experience and how to improve your site’s profile on Google Places and Google+ as well as Facebook.

 Semantic Markup for More Rankability